UTDallasEPICS/Teambuilder/README.md

-# UTDesign EPICS [Next.js](https://nextjs.org) Template Project
+# UTDesign EPICS Team Formation Project
-test from shraddha

-lol

 This project is the Spring 2024 EPICS Team formation project.
 The core technologies used are: